 Bridging the Gap launched a research brief series to share quick and concise research results, as well as policy implications, on a range of topics.
 These briefs report on findings from all of our data collection and analysis activities, including those examining state laws, local policies, community built environments, school practices, and more.

 Bridging the Gap's monographs, chartbooks, and other major reports provide comprehensive data and illustrate trends and disparities in health-related policies, practices, and environments nationwide.

 School District Wellness Policies: Evaluating Progress and Potential for Improving Children's Health Five Years After the Federal Mandate.
 School Years 2006-07 through 2010-11.
 Volume 3.
 (February 2013)

-Slater S, Quinn C, Chaloupka FJ, Johnston LD.
-The impact of street advertising on physical activity, sedentary behavior, and weight among youth.
-Presented at the Medical Library Association; May 19, 2014; Chicago, IL.
+Slater S, Quinn C, Chaloupka F, Johnston L. The impact of street advertising on physical activity, sedentary behavior, and weight among youth.
+Presented at the American Public Health Association Annual Meeting; November 2014; New Orleans, LA.
 [View PDF]

 Bassler EJ, Chriqui JF, Stagg K, Schneider LM, Infusino K, Asada Y. Controlling junk food and the bottom line: case studies of schools successfully implementing strong nutrition standards for competitive foods and beverages.
 Illinois Public Health Inst.
 2013.
 [View Report]